Entrepreneurs’ Relief: relevant business assets - exclusion of goodwill in certain circumstances from 3 December 2014

 The term “relevant connected person” means a company or trustees connected with the individual.

 Relief is not available if there are arrangements that have a main purpose of securing that this restriction on Entrepreneurs’ Relief does not apply.
-Any decision to challenge eligibility for relief on the grounds of such arrangements should be agreed by the relevant G7 technician.
+Any decision to challenge eligibility for relief on the grounds of such arrangements should be agreed by the relevant G7 technician and discussed with CG technical.